less than

 Our team at Compare Club can do the sums for you, so you can choose which you think will provide you better value.

-Are there other types of over-50 insurance to consider?
+Are there other types of insurance for over 50s to consider?

 Whether they pass away from natural causes in older age or they die unexpectedly, losing a family member or loved one is an emotionally difficult time.